 In his spare time, Mr. McMican enjoys tennis, golf, cooking, and reading.
 He also spends time teaching tennis to younger players.

-Mr. McMican has been ranked by Chambers USA in Michigan for Employee Benefits & Executive Compensation (2007-2016), selected by his peers for inclusion in The Best Lawyers in America© in Employee Benefits Law (2007-2016), selected to the Michigan Super Lawyers list in Employee Benefits/ERISA (2009-2016), and included in DBusiness Magazine’s “Top Lawyers 2010” list in the category of Employee Benefits.
+Mr. McMican has been ranked by Chambers USA in Michigan for Employee Benefits & Executive Compensation (2007-2016), selected by his peers for inclusion in The Best Lawyers in America© in Employee Benefits Law (2007-2016), selected to the Michigan Super Lawyers list in Employee Benefits/ERISA (2009-2016), and included in DBusiness Magazine’s “Top Lawyers” list (2010 and 2016) in the category of Employee Benefits.

 - University of Florida College of Law (LL.M., 1995)